 - VOLT = Voltage falls below 11.5 volts.
 This message indicates that the battery has discharged to an extent that may jeopardize engine cranking and starting if action is not taken.
 Start the engine to at least idle, and allow the battery to re-charge. - OIL = Oil pressure is below 4 p.s.i. when the RPM is below 1000 RPM or the oil pressure is below 10 p.s.i. and above 1000 RPM.
 This message will occur only when the engine is running.
 Stop the engine and check the oil level as soon as this can be safely done. - TEMP = High engine temperature alarm.
 This message will occur only when the engine is running.
 If the engine does not automatically reduce speed to the "limp home" level, manually reduce speed and return to the dock as soon as this can be safely done.
-It may be necessary to shut down the engine and seek a tow to the dock.
+It may be necessary to shut down the engine and seek a tow to the dock. - TRAN = Transmission alarm.
+This message will occur only when the engine is running.
+Stop the engine and check the transmission oil level as soon as this can be safely done.

 While air temperature readings are an optional addition to the gauge, the lake temperature reading is standard on the gauge.
 This comes from the paddle wheel located under the boat.
-If the sensor becomes open or shorts out in the line to the battery, it will read 32 degrees F. If the sensor is shorted to the ground wire, it will read 150 degrees F. The SELF TEST feature of the multi-function gauge is located on the lake temperature gauge.
+If the sensor becomes open or shorts out in the line to the battery, it will read 32 degrees F. If the sensor is shorted to the ground wire, it will read 150 degrees F.The SELFTEST feature of the multi-function gauge is located on the lake temperature gauge.
 With the lake temperature displayed, hold down the gauge selection display button for three (3) seconds or until the self test has started.
 During the self-test, all the segments on the display will light up.
 Also during the self test, the gauges will re-set, go to mid-scale and then to full-scale.
 After two (2) sweeps the system will return to normal.